JinyuanShao/Image-Classification-Efficacy/README.md

-# MICE: Map-level Image Classification Efficacy
+# Image Efficacy: A better metric for evaluating classifier performance

-MICE is introduced for comparing classification methods that are tested with different datasets.
+Image Efficacy is introduced for comparing classification methods that are tested with different datasets.
 It could be used in any visual tasks to evaluated the performance of the classifiers.